How to choose a martial arts school...

 Learning martial arts can be a fulfilling and enjoyable pastime.
 In some cases, it can change lives.

 Since there are many different types of schools it is worth taking some time to understand some of the differences and how they will impact your experience.

 Schools are like colleges or restaurants....some are fast food, others are fine dining.
 Some colleges are just okay, others are excellent.

-On this page I will briefly discuss some of the more important things for you consider to help you select a good fit for yourself or your child.
+On this page I will briefly discuss some things to help you select a good fit for yourself or your child.

 What are you hoping to achieve?